Does Palworld break Pokémon's copyright? We asked a lawyer

 Concluding my chat with Cotton, I noted that Palworld giving its Pokémon equivalents guns might be especially provocative for Nintendo, who avoid featuring firearms - and certainly not real-world firearms - in their games.
 I wondered whether this might make it harder for Nintendo to bring a case of copyright infringement, because after all, everybody knows that Pokémon don't wield assault rifles, and as such, Pals are very decidedly not Pokémon.
 Cotton suggested, however, that this could get Pocketpair into hot water on another front.

 "Actually, that could potentially be a ground for them to sue them," he said.
-"That they are distorting [people's impressions of Pokémon ], because of the similarity to Pokémon, although not a direct copy of it, they're almost implying that Pokémon are happy to endorse the gun culture that Pals are doing.
+"That they are distorting [people's impressions of Pokémon], because of the similarity to Pokémon, although not a direct copy of it, they're almost implying that Pokémon are happy to endorse the gun culture that Pals are doing.
 That could be an avenue for Nintendo to go down to sue them."

 Pocketpair have, as you'd expect, denied that they set out to break Nintendo's copyright on Pokémon.
 "We make our games very seriously, and we have absolutely no intention of infringing upon the intellectual property of other companies," company head Takuro Mizobe commented in a chat with Automaton.
 According to Mizobe, Palworld has cleared legal reviews, and there has been no action taken against it by any other company.